seaungst/HackSC2021/README.md

 We built this website using Firebase to host our HTML pages that we styled using CSS and Bootstrap and added functionality to using JavaScript.

+## Preview

+Please visit http://icebreakr.online to see a preview of our website with placeholder data.